-Nominations for the Fiscal Year 2012 Environmental Award
+Nominations for the Fiscal Year 2012-2013 Environmental Awards

-Nominations for the Secretary of Defense Environmental Awards to be presented in 2013 are due to ODUSD(I&E) by March 1, 2013, using this guidance document.
-Each Military Service and Defense Agency may submit one nomination for each of the nine award categories listed below.
-Full descriptions for each category are provided on pages 7-8.
-The nominating Military Department or Defense Agency shall submit clean nomination packages electronically in .pdf format by (a) email to Shah.Choudhury@osd.mil or (b) on a compact disk (CD), accompanied by a Military Department or Defense Agency nomination memorandum to the DUSD(I&E) at
+Nominations for the Secretary of Defense Environmental Awards to be presented in 2014 are due to ODUSD(I&E) by March 3, 2014, using this guidance document.
+Each Military Service and Defense Agency may submit one nomination for each of the nine award categories listed below for achievements during the period October 1, 2011 through September 30, 2013.
+Accomplishments that demonstrate cost-effectiveness and positive outcomes should be emphasized in your nominations.
+Nominations for individual/team awards should be specific to individual or team accomplishments, while nominations for the installation awards should specifically focus on installation programmatic accomplishments.
+Full descriptions for each category are provided on pages 8-9.
+The nominating Military Department or Defense Agency shall submit clean nomination packages electronically in .pdf format by (a) email to shah.a.choudhury.civ@mail.mil or (b) on a compact disk (CD), accompanied by a Military Department or Defense Agency nomination memorandum to the DUSD(I&E) at: